 Curiosity: Dedicated and passionate staff work hard to support pupils to develop their knowledge and understanding by providing rich additional educational experiences and activities.
 Curiosity is embedded in co-curricular activities, allowing pupils to use their skills of enquiry and curiosity to ask questions, think critically, experiment, build and challenge themselves.
 Academic enrichment activities offer pupils the opportunity to deepen their love of a particular area of the curriculum with skilled teachers.

-Curiosity, Pre-Prep Activity Examples: Rapid Maths, It’s Electric, French Games, Words-Words-Words, Puzzle Club, Jigsaw Club, Brain Training, Around the World, Academic Scholarship Preparation, Art Scholarship Preparation, Drama Scholarship Preparation, Coding, The Wonderful World of Books, Chess
+Curiosity, Prep Activity Examples: Touch Typing, Zentangle Zen, Rapid Maths, It’s Electric, French Games, Words-Words-Words, Puzzle Club, Jigsaw Club, Brain Training, Around the World, Academic Scholarship Preparation, Art Scholarship Preparation, Drama Scholarship Preparation, Coding, The Wonderful World of Books, Chess